Contract Lifecycle Management · Insights

 Execution mechanics also matter.
 Most modern contracts execute electronically.
 But certain jurisdictions and document types still require a wet signature.
 A CLM system has to handle both, not pretend the world has fully digitized.

-In most mid-to-large enterprises, CLM sits at the intersection of legal, procurement, and finance.
-The Legal Operations Director typically owns the program.
-The General Counsel sponsors it.
+In most mid-to-large enterprises, CLM sits at the intersection of legal, procurement, and finance, and ownership is usually distributed rather than held by one function.
+Sales owns its customer agreements, procurement owns supplier contracts, and the business functions that create contracts own their commercial obligations, while legal governs the legal and compliance terms across all of them.
+The Legal Operations Director often coordinates the program and the General Counsel sponsors it, but settling who owns what across functions is the decision that has to come first.
 Contract managers handle the day-to-day work of drafting, reviewing, tracking, and renewing contracts at scale.
 Procurement and finance are key stakeholders with their own requirements around vendor contracts, spend visibility, and compliance reporting.

 Seventy percent of organizations report difficulty building stakeholder consensus around CLM programs.2 The implementation partner needs to understand all three functions and facilitate alignment between them.
-Misalignment at the stakeholder level is the single most common reason CLM programs stall before they deliver.
+Misalignment at the stakeholder level is the single most common reason CLM programs stall before they deliver, which is why readiness and change management matter as much as the platform.

 Swiftwater operates at the intersection of legal operations expertise and technology delivery.
 Our CLM engagements start with a process and readiness assessment, not a platform demo.
 We identify the gaps, align the stakeholders, and design the implementation program before a single configuration decision is made.